OpenMind/brainpack/docs/Materials.md

 **2 ea.
 M6 x 25mm Cap Screws** with nylon lock nut<br>
 These are used to secure the frame back to the front of the Unitree G1<br>

+The Unitree G1 is supplied with an internal [Livox Mid360](https://www.livoxtech.com/mid-360).
+Please refer to the Unitree and Livox documentation.

 <!-- TOC --><a name="unitree-go2-and-limx-tron-1"></a>
 #### Unitree Go2 and LimX Tron 1

 **4 ea.
 M3 x 20mm Cap Screws** with nylon lock nuts and washers<br>
 These are used to secure the frame back to the front of the standard sensor and display carrier ("head")<br>

+**1 ea.
+RPLidar S2 - ToF LiDAR**  360 Degree Laser Range Scanner, 2D, 30-meter range, sunlight resistant, 10Hz (600rpm), 32kHz sample rate (angular resolution is 0.1125°). https://www.slamtec.com/en/s2

+Once all the electronics/wiring have been completed, close the "Head" (Face and Sensor Carrier) with the lid.
+This lid also serves as the base of the [RPLidar S2 - ToF LiDAR](https://www.slamtec.com/en/s2).

 <!-- TOC --><a name="thor-mounts"></a>
 ### 2.3 Thor Mounts